SAP CalculationsSAP Assessments & EPCs

 Find out more about Extension SAP Calculations

-Overheating Analysis for Residential & Commercial Developments
+Overheating Assessment for Residential & Commercial Developments

 During the design of your project, it is important to ensure that not only the dwelling is insulated well but also does not overheat across the year.
-Overheating analysis may be required to design around non-compliance overheating issues, as part of planning permission or as part of an energy statement.
+Overheating assessment may be required to design around non-compliance overheating issues, as part of planning permission or as part of an energy statement.

 When designing a project, it is important to ensure overheating is not an issue across the whole year, this is to provide a good level of thermal comfort as well as limit the need for additional cooling where required.
 High temperatures in buildings on the very bottom line is not a comfortable environment to live or work.
 Therefore completing an Overheating analysis can avoid this.